-What I haven’t told you until now… is the government releases 48 different kinds of reports throughout the year…
+What I haven’t told you until now… is the government releases 48 different kinds of pre-scheduled reports throughout the year…

 Plus… fed minutes are released throughout the year.

 And ALL of them have a chance to move the markets big.